adegbalajoshua/QRCodeChallenge/README.md

 ### Continued development

 Found it a little challenging to center divs and center elements inside said div.
-Would have to brush up on some basic CSS concepts again to referesh my memory
+Would have to brush up on some basic CSS concepts again to refresh my memory

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author